KeeganFerrett/Aliax/README.md

 ## Deleting an alias

-If you want to delet an alias, all you need to do is go the group file, in the `.aliases` folder, and remove the line where it is defined.
+If you want to delete an alias, all you need to do is go the group file, in the `.aliases` folder, and remove the line where it is defined.
 Then just start a new shell session, and the alias will be gone for good.